tmpfs/mxl/lib/mxl.md

 $0 -a
 ```

-Use a pattern match on the filename to filter results returned with `-a` using
+Use a pattern match on the file path to filter results returned with `-a` using
 the `-p` option:

 ```
-$0 -a -p '^test'
+$0 -a -p 'test'
 ```

-If a pattern matches multiple files and the `-a` option is not given an
-ambiguous match error is returned.

 Source a file by alias reference: